bikalims/senaite.sampleimporter/README.rst

 WARNING: This addon is not yet production ready and has not been released on PYPI

-SENAITE SAMPLEIMPORTER adds **sample bulking importing** capabilities to `SENAITE LIMS <https://www.senaite.com>`_.
+SENAITE SAMPLEIMPORTER adds **bulk sample importing** capabilities to `SENAITE LIMS <https://www.senaite.com>`_.

 Usage
 =====
 Once installed you will find an Imports tab on a Client.
-Add a sample bulk import file, validate it an import the samples.
+Click in Imports and add a bulk sample import file.
-The sample bulk import template can be found here.
+A sample import template can be found `here <https://github.com/mikejmets/senaite.sampleimporter/src/senaite/sampleimporter/tests/files/SampleImportTemplate.csv>`.

+Once the file is loaded it automatically attempts to validate it's contents.
+If validation fails, the SampleImport will be in an Invalid state and you will see the validation errors at the bottom of the page.
+Fix the issue in the file and add the file again.
+If validation is successful the SampleImpot will be in a Valid state.
+In this case you can import the records by transitioning to a Imported state.

+Note that previously one could edit the SampleImport if it had validation errors.
+This functionality may still work but it is no longer supported.
+Rather fix the input file and load it from scratch.
+This is especially true if you are importing sample fields that are not in core but have been added via an addon.

 Installation
 ============

 Please follow the installations sampleimporter for `Plone 4`_ and `senaite.lims`_.

 To install SENAITE SAMPLEIMPORTER list inside the `[buildout]` section of your `buildout.cfg`::